explorable-viz/esop2025/ESOP-revision-plan.md

 ## Section 4

-- [ ] "fully saturated" is pleonastic; also odd to talk of metavariable "c" being saturated.
+- [ ] [4.1.3] Make eliminators sound less controversial: be explicit about why we prefer "deep" pattern-matching to individual "shallow" elimination forms, and mention Peyton-Jones et al [2022] early as a precedent.
+Rehash overly defensive parenthetical sentence at end of paragraph.
-- [ ] Rather than
+- [ ] [4.1.3] Drop reference to "filter"; use (new) example from Section 1 instead.

 ## More significant changes